 I have extensive experience teaching in both research university and liberal arts settings and have received the Outstanding Graduate Student Instructor award from the University of California, Berkeley.
-My primary teaching interests are in culture, research design, social theory, gender, arts, work, and organizations.
+My primary teaching interests are in culture, research design, social theory, race, gender, arts, work, and organizations.

 My interest in addressing inequality in organizations is reflected in my teaching both substantively and pedagogically.
 In my classes I create classroom spaces where students feel safe to explore and develop skills that are relevant to their own lives, interests, and career paths.
 I help students develop a critical tool kit for understanding and questioning the world around them, often connecting course material to current events and accessible, nonacademic sources, especially television and other media.
 I focus my course assignments and student assessment around the development of critical writing, clear argumentation, and research skills, so students learn not just the substantive content of the course but also develop pertinent career skills and a sense of ownership over the practice of sociology.